Example: Hypothetical Patterns

 </knowledge>

-Why this works: Contradictions create texture.
+Contradictions create texture.
 A character that is consistently brave is boring.
 A character that is brave AND scared — sometimes in the same response — feels real.
+Without this instruction, the LLM will resolve the contradiction and pick one emotion.
+With it, the agent leans into the friction.

 In-Character Guardrails